 Admissions Application Requirements:

-- Bachelor’s degree: A U.S. bachelor’s degree from a regionally accredited college or university or an equivalent degree from a foreign country.
+- Bachelor’s degree: A bachelor’s degree from an accredited college or university.

 - Minimum GPA: An undergraduate GPA of 2.70 is preferred.
 Candidates with a lower GPA will be considered on a case-by-case basis.

 - Transcripts: Transcripts from all colleges attended must be submitted to PharmGrad.
 Students already enrolled at WNE must request their WNE transcript be submitted to PharmGrad to complete their application.
 Foreign applicants must provide a foreign degree evaluation from one of the following approved agencies: WES, FIS, or ECE.